AydaMkd/milestoneProject3-backend/README.md

 [ColorPalettes2](https://coolors.co/palette/fff460-fccf3c-fc9d28-ed7c1a-f25b09)

-### Issues

-#### Working as a team being in constant communication is key.
-We do run into a merge issues with our branches.
 <br>

 ### What we learned:

-- When working as a team, make sure to work in the latest version of the repository.
-- git pull origin main it is a must, so you do not override the previous work of your team.
-- Connecting the Front-End with Back-End.
+- Connecting the Front-End and the Back-End.
-- Some programs version number change so our code deprecated.
-The code superseded by newer code.
-Code was not inmediately removed because can cause a regression in the application.
+- To check the latest versions of the installed dependencies and be aware of what is deprecated.
-- Time frame, Install everything we want in short amount of time.
+- Time frame, implementing all the features we planned for our app in a short amount of time.

 ### Work In Progress
-- Calorie Counts
+- Calories Count
 - Serving Conversion (MyCookbook.io)
 - Add Difficulty Rating
 - inventory of ingredients in pantry
-- link to grocery store shopping car for missing ingredients
+- Link to grocery store shopping cart for the missing ingredients.